• About Me

 Supplies (chemical way):

-• SECRET TIP – old credit/store card or putty knife – this makes cleaning so quick and easy!
+- SECRET TIP – old credit/store card, putty knife, or paint scrapper – this makes cleaning so quick and easy!

 Supplies (natural way):